-This is a disease caused by degeneration of the peripheral motor and sensory neurones i.e. a lower motor neurone disease.
+This is a disease caused by degeneration of the peripheral motor and sensory neurons i.e. a lower motor neuron disease.
 It is associated with diminished reflexes.
 Symptoms usually begin in adulthood, but may begin in childhood.
 They include:

 - muscle weaknes